 Thursday, July 18th, 2024 @ 2:43pm

-What Electrical Considerations Should You Look For When Buying A Home?
+Electrical Considerations When Buying A Home

 My Dad’s best advice for new homebuyers is to always have an excellent real estate agent and home inspector lined up before purchasing a new home.
 Ensure they are seasoned and knowledgeable in the type of home you are looking for and familiar with the area you want to live in.
 If possible, he even goes so far as to suggest home buyers request an electrical inspection, especially if the potential home is an older one.
 It’s crucial to keep in mind electrical safety when buying a new home.